-Furthermore, it is not clear that Medicaid can continue to bear
+Furthermore, it is not clear that Medicaid can continue to bear nursing home costs in its present situation.

 Over the last decade, private insurance has emerged as a means for spreading the risk of long-term care.
 Today, about 2 million Americans have private insurance policies.
 However, if these policies promise adequate protection against likely costs, they are likely to be unaffordable the majority of senior citizens, and of many vounger citizens as well.